slack-samples/deno-simple-survey/README.md

 $ slack deploy
 ```

-When deploying for the first time, you'll be prompted to
+When deploying for the first time, no triggers or authentication secrets will
-[create a new link trigger](#creating-triggers) for the deployed version of your
+exist so you'll be prompted to [create a new link trigger](#creating-triggers).

+Go ahead and create the `triggers/configurator.ts` link trigger when prompted,
+then [save the client secret](#save-the-client-secret) for your deployed app.

-app.
-When that trigger is invoked, the workflow should run just as it did when
+When this new trigger is invoked, the workflow should run just as it did when
-developing locally (but without requiring your server to be running).
+developing locally (but without requiring your server to be running)!

 ### Production Maintenance Job